jaasonw/blog.jason-wong.me/src/posts/protein-math.md

 | Fairlife (Amazon) | 37.50 | 30 | 12 | 0.10 | 9.60 |
 | Ensure Original | 49.99 | 9 | 30 | 0.19 | 5.40 |

 What you’ll notice throughout all this is that protein powder / shakes dont necessarily blow protein rich foods out of the water in terms of cost or anything.
 That is, the edge isn't so massive that you should feel like you’re missing out on gains without it.
 You don’t *need* to incorporate a protein shake into your nutrition plan if you have no problems meeting your protein goals with your existing meals.
-What these actually are is a good way to meet your protein goals since a liquid tends to be easier to consume compared to solid food.
+What these actually are is a good way to help meet your protein goals since a liquid tends to be easier to consume compared to solid food.

 ## Variable 2: Protein Density / Protein to Calorie Ratio